neriyabl/telemetry-aggregator/README.md

 1. **Telemetry Simulator**
    Simulates a set of network switches producing telemetry metrics (bandwidth, latency, errors).
-   Metrics are updated periodically and exposed as a CSV matrix over HTTP.
+   Metrics are updated periodically with randomized timing jitter to better approximate real-world sampling skew between devices, and are exposed as a CSV matrix over HTTP.

 2. **Telemetry Aggregation API**
    Polls telemetry data from the simulator asynchronously, maintains the latest snapshot in memory,